nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Removes all existing Dishes and Ingredients from their respective lists.

-❕ *Tip*: Useful to obtain both empty Ingredient list & Dish list.
+❕ *Tip*: Useful to obtain both empty Dish and Ingredient lists.

 Format: `clear all`

+* 💡 *Note*:
-* `clear all` does not require additional parameters
+    * `clear all` does not require additional parameters.
-* 💡 *Note*: You will be prompted with a confirmation message to delete all dishes and ingredients.
+    * You will be prompted with a confirmation message to delete all Dishes and Ingredients.
-    * Enter `y` to confirm deletion.
-    * Enter `n` to abort deletion.

 Example of usage: